cal-itp/benefits/docs/reference/environment-variables.md

 The sections below outline in more detail the application environment variables that you may want to override, and their purpose.
 In Azure App Services, this is more generally called the ["configuration"][app-service-config].

-See other topic pages in this section for more specific environment variable configurations.

 !!! warning "Multiline environment variables"

     Although Docker, bash, etc. support multiline values directly in e.g. an .env file: